- Heart Conditions

 Request a Second Opinion

-- Endoacab – endoscopic atraumatic coronary artery bypass graft (CABG) A modern minimally invasive approach The first robotic minimally invasive CABG in the UK was performed at the Royal Brompton...
+- EndoACAB – endoscopic atraumatic coronary artery bypass A modern minimally invasive approach to treat coronary heart disease: EndoACAB.
+The UK’s first robotic minimally invasive coronary artery bypass was...